GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+60.md

 *Lesser Elixir*
 **Ease Factor:** 15 (-3 previous Ordeal)
 **Script Bonus:** +5
-**Script Details:** The alchemist have to spend a season working for the cult by initiating younger alchemist into other virtues (+1 Time).
+**Script Details:** The alchemist have to spend a season working for the cult by initiating younger alchemists into other virtues (+1 Time).
 In another season, the alchemist needs to brew a number of Potion of Longevity equal to his (Age / 10) rounded up and drink them all at once with an equal number of pawns of Vim vis (+1 Goods) to attune his body to receive a more powerful potion.
 The magical forces inside his body will inflict the *Monstrous Blood* Flaw on him (+3 Minor Ordeal) but he will gain the *Lesser Elixir* Virtue, he will also gain a number of Elixir Points equal to the number of potions he drank divided by 2 (rounded up).
 The Monstrous Blood inside him grants him a *Lesser Power* that triggers involuntarily (while angry, or in an heated situation, while sneezing, while yawning, ...) and sends a short shockwave around him, sometimes breaking some objects.

 *Unaging*
 **Ease Factor:** 18 (-3 previous Ordeal)